robinaspey/hf-radar-plots/README.md

 # hf-radar-plots
 This repository is for all matlab files for processing CODAR Seasonde files to radial and totals plots.
-These files are normally stored in .tuv, .suv files etc

-This archive also allows for plotting a coastline map.
+These files are normally stored in .tuv, .suv files on the server etc.  This archive also allows for plotting a coastline map.